sganis/minirepo/README.rst

 Minirepo
 ********

 Create a local pypi repository to use pip off-line.
+(Updated to mirror python 3 packages).

 .. contents::